ahoymrag/ahoymrag.github.io/1153/writing/The Plastic Hammer.md

 I would like us though - for a moment - to think about a part of a computer - that gave me a bit of illustration.

+For sure, you have heard the illustration of the vindresser and the vine.
+By now, you have heard countless illustrations about it - so let me attempt to add one more to add some chocolate to the mix.
+I like to think of it as a hard drive - a c hard drive - in which that can be found back to the roots of the folder.
+Ha

 It was listening to a sermon previous to holy week - in which the sermon addressed John 14 - which goes into the concept of the vinedresser and the vine.
 In the illustration - reality is described as coming out of a vine - and each individual human is the branch.